-Garlic Fried Rice, made with, what else?
+If you like garlic, you will love the Garlic Fried Rice, made with, what else?
 Pork tonsoku.

 And finally, came time for the big finale, the Hakata Tonton Hot Pot, the namesake hot pot made of just all kinds of boiled goods.
 It’s a specialty native to the city of Hakata in Japan, It’s made with a collagen broth, tofu, chicken, dumplings, vegetables, pork belly and… say with with me… tonsoku!

 The whole dish is actually quite impressive.
 They took it out towards the end of the meal as it was still cooking, and fresh veggies, chives in a stone pot.
 It takes about 10 minutes before it continues to boil down on top of the portable stove, giving all of us time to digest and make room for the feast ahead.